Essential facts about Bone Health and Osteoporosis

-Osteoporosis causes bones to loss of microscopic struts, becoming thin and brittle and more prone to a break after a fall or a minor stress such as bending or cough.
-These broken bones are referred to as fragility fractures.
-Osteoporotic bones become fragile and if not treated, can progress painlessly until a bone breaks.
+Bone becomes thin, brittle and more prone to a fracture after a fall or a minor stress such as bending or a cough.
+If not treated, osteoporosis, can progress painlessly to bone breaks.

-Osteoporosis affects men and women of all races.
-But Caucasian and Asian women — especially those who are past menopause — are at highest risk.
-Medications, healthy diet and weight-bearing exercise can help prevent bone loss or strengthen already weak bones, video of clinical cases
+Osteoporosis affects men and women of all ages and races; but Caucasian and Asian women, especially those who are past menopause, are at highest risk.

-If you think you or your family are at risk of osteoporosis or have osteoporosis; there are several new treatments to reduce the risk of future fractures and complications.
+If you think you or your family are at risk of osteoporosis or have osteoporosis; there are several new treatment approaches to avoid future fractures and complications.